salt-die/sacks/README.md

 * heaps
     * FibonacciHeap - A priority queue consisting of heap-ordered trees.
     * MeldableHeap - A heap-ordered binary tree with O(ln n) worst-case performance with small constant factors.
+    * PairingHeap - A simple heap-ordered tree with excellent practical performance.
 * iterables
     * DoublyLinkedList - A doubly-linked list implementation for use with higher-order collections.
     * TwoStackQueue - A queue implemented with two stacks.